 Choosing from the best ecommerce website builders

-When choosing from one of the best website builders with ecommerce capabilities, the most important factor is scale.
+When choosing just one of the best ecommerce website builders, the most important factor is scale.
 The best option for your business depends largely on its current situation and its potential for growth.

 For businesses just starting out in ecommerce, Wix and Squarespace offer some of the best plans.
 Weebly is ideal too, if you want to test the waters before you jump in.
 As for bigger online stores and retail enterprises, Shopify and BigCommerce are your best choices.

-In summation, it is best to weigh the pros and cons of each provider and decide for yourself which features are the most important.
+In summation, it's best to weigh the pros and cons of each provider, and decide for yourself which features are the most important.
 Abandoned cart recovery, shipping calculation, and inventory management are all worth looking into if you're serious about your online business.

 You'll also want to invest in a website builder that offers a choice of payment platforms.
-Finally, the functionality of the drag-and-drop builder and the quality of the interface will no doubt play a pivotal role: read our guide on how to build an ecommerce website before you start with your chosen provider.
+Finally, the functionality of the drag-and-drop builder and the quality of the interface will no doubt play a pivotal role.